cjackson692/GermanicPOS/README.md

 ### Structure

 Models:
-  - Contains Basic formations of the model for the maximal sample (TBA)
+  - Contains Basic formations of the model for the maximal sample
   - Ablation
     - Contains scheduler to subsample and train for the ablation study